Pakistan–United Kingdom relations: History

+founder Muhammad Ali Jinnah for the British and Pakistani people to enjoy friendship and good relations.

+Contemporary era

 Pakistan left the Commonwealth of Nations in 1972 in protest of the recognition of Bangladeshi independence, before rejoining in 1989.

 In 2018, Pakistan and the United Kingdom signed the UK-Pakistan Prisoner Transfer Agreement allowing foreign prisoners in both countries to serve their sentences in home country.

+There are a dwindling number of British India born residents in Pakistan.